bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 >
 > **Note:**
 >
 > - `threads` is defined to select slots in queue, and constrain the resources themselves, using `--cpus` parameter.
-To constrain memory, use `--memory` parameter within `docker_extra_params` parameter.
+To constrain memory, use `memory` json key, or `--memory` parameter within `docker_extra_params` parameter.

 #### Mode 4 - Docker compose command (`command_docker_compose`)